csc301-fall-2022/team-project-5-frontier-college-m/deliverable-1/planning.md

 2. Simple and Intuitive Use: We will make our UI fairly straightforward so that users can use our app simply following their intuition without giving formal instruction.
 We also embed other applications (Salesforce, Form Assembly, and WordPress) into our app, so it saves users time by just checking one single interface.
 3. Perceptible Information: This application will provide adequate contrast between essential information and its surroundings by increasing the font of text, so the users are more easy to read information and manage their accounts.
 We also may use different modes (pictorial and verbal) to emphasize the display of profile and dashboard.

-> Short (1 - 2 min' read max)
- * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how much?)
-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)
-    * Does this application exist in another form?
-If so, how does your differ and provide value to the users?
-    * How does this align with your partner's organization's values/mission/mandate?

 #### Q4: How will you build it?

-> Short (1-2 min' read max)
- * What is the technology stack?
-Specify any and all languages, frameworks, libraries, PaaS products or tools.
- * How will you deploy the application?
- * Describe the architecture - what are the high level components or patterns you will use?
-Diagrams are useful here.
- * Will you be using third party applications or APIs?
-If so, what are they?
- * What is your testing strategy?

 We will use Figma to prototype and test the flow of UI (events pages, info sections, smooth animations, and navigation bar) for improving the existing app.
 We use Vue.js to create a frontend framework because some groupmates already know how to use it, and it is easy to learn.
 We ended up choosing to learn Node.js for the backend framework.
 In addition, we implement the database with a version of SQL that we learned in CSC343.
 On the API server, we will integrate with the existing applications: FormAssembly (access and fill out forms), Salesforce (access the community portal through app), WordPress(connect to posting info page, annual reports, and Access to volunteer resources documents).

 #### Q5: What are the user stories that make up the MVP?